tacusci/Tacusci/README.md

 # TVF

 A custom CMS which also loads and host connections to the hosted website.
-I have absolutely no intention of using Javascript for anything.
+I have absolutely no intention of using Javascript for anything (apart from making page management content work)

 ## Deployment